Miguel Vargas Player Props: Dodgers vs. Phillies

 Phillies Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Phillies pitching staff ranks ninth in MLB.
+- The 9.6 strikeouts per nine innings compiled by the Phillies pitching staff ranks seventh in the league.

-- The Phillies have the 15th-ranked team ERA across all league pitching staffs (4.33).
+- The Phillies' 4.66 team ERA ranks 21st among all league pitching staffs.

-- The Phillies surrender the ninth-fewest home runs in baseball (27 total, one per game).
+- Phillies pitchers combine to give up 32 total home runs at a clip of 1.1 per game (to rank 15th in the league).

-- Walker makes the start for the Phillies, his sixth of the season.
-He is 2-1 with a 4.97 ERA and 23 strikeouts through 25 1/3 innings pitched.
+- Strahm (2-2) takes the mound for the Phillies in his sixth start of the season.
+He has a 2.31 ERA in 23 1/3 innings pitched, with 32 strikeouts.

-- In his last time out on Wednesday, the right-hander tossed four innings against the Seattle Mariners, allowing five earned runs while surrendering five hits.
+- In his most recent appearance on Thursday, the lefty threw 5 1/3 scoreless innings against the Seattle Mariners while surrendering two hits.

-- The 30-year-old has put together a 4.97 ERA and 8.2 strikeouts per nine innings across five games this season, while giving up a batting average of .223 to his opponents.
+- The 31-year-old has an ERA of 2.31, with 12.3 strikeouts per nine innings, in six games this season.
+Opposing hitters have just a .148 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.